 - After we click on Add Configuration the launch.json file will open, we just have to save the file as it is.

 - And we are done with the integration of Xdebug with VS Code Editor.
 Now we will see how to use the same to debug our code.

 Now as we have successfully Integrating Xdebug with VS Code Editor, now let us see how to use the same.

-- Now lets add the breakpoints (shown as red dots in a below given screenshots) in our code and start debugging the code using Start Debugging option under Debug tab.
+- Now, let's add the breakpoints (shown as red dots in the below-given screenshots) in our code and start debugging the code using Start Debugging option under Debug tab.

 - Now as we click on Start Debugging option our debugging will start as shown in below given screenshot with Continue, Step Over, Step into, Step out, Refresh and Stop icons in a bar.